DURATION – COST – SKILL LEVEL

 THIS FORMAT DOES NOT REQUIRE THE STUDENT TO COMPLETE EACH CHAPTER IN A PRE-DESIGNATED ORDER.
 THIS ALLOWS THE STUDENT TO LEARN ANY TOPIC AS THEY NEED THE SKILLS

-DOES NOT INCLUDE A TRAINING CENTER CERTIFICATE OF COMPLETION UPON SUCCESSFUL COMPLETION – $125 ADDITIONAL FEE FOR CERTIFICATE
+DOES NOT INCLUDE A TRAINING CENTER CERTIFICATE OF COMPLETION UPON SUCCESSFUL COMPLETION –

 ATTEND YOUR AUTODESK INVENTOR TRAINING ANYTIME AND ANYWHERE WITH AN INTERNET CONNECTION